 Specific to the impact of the collectivism and individualism values on ethics-based behaviors in organizations, Earley (1993) and Erez and Somech (1996) studied how these values relate to individual and group performance at work.
-Subsequently, Oyserman et al. (2002) reported that one contrast between collectivists and individualists is their
+Subsequently, Oyserman and colleagues (2002) reported that one contrast between collectivists and individualists is their conflicting priorities between maintaining good group relations and completing work tasks, with collectivists being more concerned about maintaining relationships and individualists being more concerned about task completion.